Obaxton/freeCodeCamp_tutorials/README.md

 # Free Code Camp Tutorials
-This is a compilation of smart contract projectes written in solidity taught by Free Code Camp.
+This is a compilation of smart contract projectes written in solidity taught by Free Code Camp.<br />
-Each folder contains the project for each lesson.
+Each folder contains the project for each lesson.<br />
-The objective for this repository is to keep a history of my progress in learning Solidity and working with smart contracts.
+The objective for this repository is to keep a history of my progress in learning Solidity and working with smart contracts.<br />

 ## Sources:
 + Official Site: